Anisan/osysHome/docs/getting-started.md

 On the first run you will be prompted to create an administrator account.
 Enter a login and password — they will be saved in the database.

-> After creating the account you will be taken to the **Dashboard** — the main page of the system.
+> After creating the account you will be taken to the main web interface.

 ---